Royals vs. Red Sox Player Props Betting Odds

-Player prop bet options for Justin Turner, Bobby Witt Jr. and others are listed when the Boston Red Sox visit the Kansas City Royals at Kauffman Stadium on Friday (at 8:10 PM ET).
+Player props can be found for Justin Turner and Bobby Witt Jr., among others, when the Boston Red Sox visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!